 The History Commission prepared this report in response to a June 23, 2020 directive from the Fairfax County Board of Supervisors.
 They asked that the report include an inventory of Confederate street names, monuments and public places in Fairfax County, the legal and financial implications of name changes, and input from other County entities.
 The inventory report was presented to the BOS on Tuesday, December 8, 2020.

 On June 23, 2020, the Fairfax County Board of Supervisors, requested the History Commission prepare a report listing a full inventory of Confederate street names, monuments and public places in Fairfax County and on Fairfax County-owned property.
-In an effort to prepare the report, the History Commission has formed the History Commission Confederate Names Committee which will meet regularly until the report is finalized.
-The inventory is expected to be completed by the end of 2020.
+In an effort to prepare the report, the History Commission formed the History Commission Confederate Names Committee which met regularly until the report was completed in December 2020.